zhiyiYo/QMaterialWidgets/docs/source/quick-start.rst

 Run example
 ~~~~~~~~~~~
-You can download the executable demo from the `release page <https://github.com/zhiyiYo/QMaterialWidgets/releases>`__.

 After installing PySide6-Material-Widgets package using pip, you can run the
 demo in the examples directory, for example: